-The code attachment contains the entire LUFA library that the Finch firmware uses.
+The code zip file contains the entire LUFA library that the Finch firmware uses.
 We decided to include it as LUFA is constantly being updated, whereas the Finch firmware was compiled with a specific version of LUFA.
 The Finch uses LUFA's 091223 release.
 The Finch code is deeply embedded in the LUFA library; to see the Finch source code, navigate to Demos->Device->ClassDriver->Finch.
 The source code contains comments detailing the operation of the firmware.
 We suggest you begin with the Finchr2.c file, which contains the main program.

 Compiling the Source

 To compile the source, you will need to download avr-gcc for your OS.
 All-in-one packages are available for Windows (WinAVR) and Mac (CrossPack).
 Once you have a development environment set up, you can compile the code by navigating to the Finch directory and typing "make all".
 If you create a new main source file, you will need to edit the TARGET argument in the makefile located in the Finch directory.